Preparing for a new administration

 I submitted a humanitarian parole application months ago, and the process is taking longer than I expected.
 What can I do to expedite this process?

-The Processes for Cubans, Haitians, Nicaraguans, and Venezuelans: The U.S. government may grant advance travel authorization to up to 30,000 noncitizens each month to seek parole on a case-by-case basis under the processes for Cubans, Haitians, Nicaraguans, and Venezuelans.
+For the Processes for Cubans, Haitians, Nicaraguans, and Venezuelans: The U.S. government may grant advance travel authorization to up to 30,000 noncitizens each month to seek parole on a case-by-case basis under the Processes for Cubans, Haitians, Nicaraguans, and Venezuelans.
 Due to high interest in these processes, USCIS updated the review process effective May 17, 2023.

 Under the new review process, USCIS randomly selects about half of the monthly total of Forms I-134A, Online Request to be a Supporter and Declaration of Financial Support, regardless of filing date, from the entire pending workload to review.
 USCIS will review the other half of the monthly total of Forms I-134A based on when the case was submitted under the first-in, first-out method, which prioritizes the oldest Forms I-134A for review.
 This is intended to maintain a meaningful and equitable opportunity for all beneficiaries of a Form I-134A to move forward through the process and seek advance travel authorization.
 For more information, see the USCIS web alert.

-To inquire about the status of a submitted Form I-134A or make a correction to a submitted Form I-134A, supporters should send a secure message from their USCIS online account.
-Source: uscis.gov/CHNV
+To inquire about the status of a submitted Form I-134A or make a correction to a submitted Form I-134A, applicants should log in and send a secure message from their USCIS online account.

 For Uniting for Ukraine: USCIS is accepting and considering, on a case-by-case basis, re-parole requests from certain Ukrainian citizens and their immediate family members who were paroled into the United States on or after Feb.
 11, 2022.
 The I-134A review timeline for new applications has been affected by the processing of re-parole applications, and supporters may experience longer review timelines.